 • Saddle nose is a type of deformity that results from a septal collapse.
 To treat this, dorsal augmentation grafts or radix grafts may be used.

-Which Graft Is Right for You?
+Which Cartilage Graft Is Right for Your Rhinoplasty?

-To learn more about the methods that will be used during your rhinoplasty surgery, schedule a consultation with Dr. Michael Somenek, a double-board-certified facial plastic surgeon.
+To learn more about the cartilage grafting methods that will be used during your rhinoplasty surgery, schedule a consultation with Dr. Michael Somenek, a double-board-certified facial plastic surgeon.
 Contact our office today to arrange your consultation.